crowdtainer/dapp-web/README.md

     - ◻️ Background work to check order status:
         - ◻️ Download invoice PDF when ready and send it by email; Set checkout request as complete.

+- ◻️ Impressum / legal page.

-- ◻️ Browser-side encryption (assymetric, using service provider's PubKey) before pushing sensitive data to redis.
+- ◻️ Browser-side encryption (asymmetric, using service provider's PubKey) before pushing sensitive data to redis.

 ##### Out of scope for MVP:
 - ◻️ When joining, I'd like to additionally specify: